iansampson/AppAttest/README.md

 ## Installation

 AppAttest is distributed with the [Swift Package Manager](https://swift.org/package-manager/).
-To install it, just add the following dependency within your `Package.swift` manifest:
+To install it, add the following dependency to your `Package.swift` manifest:

 ``` Swift
 let package = Package(